Vita-Diva/bttcdoc/docs/en/statetransition.md

 ## Prerequisites

 1. On the public blockchain, the Root contract must inherit the `FxBaseRootTunnel` contract.
-You may refer to the following example (TBD: Root Contract Example).
-Similarly, the sub-contracts on BTTC must inherit the `FxBaseChildTunnel` contract, as demonstrated in the following example (TBD: sub-contract example)
+Similarly, the sub-contracts on BTTC must inherit the `FxBaseChildTunnel` contract.

-2. The location of the `_checkpointManager` object (TBD: address of checkpointmanager)
+2. The location of the `_checkpointManager` object

-3. `_fxChild` has the address `_fxChild` (TBD: address of fxchild)
+3. `_fxChild` has the address `_fxChild`

 4. Call the`setChildTunnel` method on the root tunnel using the address of the child tunnel; concurrently, call the`setRootTunnel` method on the child tunnel using the address of the root tunnel.

-## State Transition Bridge Contract Example

-TBD:FxBaseRootTunnel, FxBaseChildTunnel

 ## Transition of State Between Public Blockchain and BTTC